-Exploring landscape plays a big role in what motivates and inspires me and my work.
-I have been a keen climber since the age of 11 which has embedded a love and respect for the outdoors from an early age.
+Exploring landscape plays a big role in what motivates and inspires him and his work.
+He has been a keen climber since the age of 11, which has embedded a love and respect for the outdoors from an early age.

 "My work plays on the not so straight line between abstraction and narratives, a visual language and dialogue influenced by landscape, nature, emotion and experience.
 I experiment with lots of techniques and media as I find the practical process vital in exploring how best to create my ideas and concepts.
 I love how abstract art and photography are almost opposites in process and how they now each hugely influence the way I approach the other".

-Over the past 16 years photography has become a huge part of my work process, which started out as a way of documenting my work during and after it was made.
-It now exists as a source of research and experience, getting me out exploring different weathers, seasons and the unexpected.
+Over the past 17 years photography has become a huge part of his work process, which started out as a way of documenting his work during and after it was made.
+It now exists as a source of research and experience, getting him out exploring different weathers, seasons and the unexpected.

-I also enjoy making music, films and prints in their many forms.
+He also enjoys making music, films and prints in their many forms.

 Masters and BA (hons) graduate in Fine Art at Hallam University 2007-2012.

 He first found an interest in photography after completing a night course in film photography and dark room editing in 1996, but it wasn’t until 2007, when he started a BA then moving onto a Masters, both in Fine Art, that he started to realise his love for photography and how it could influence and complement his practice.
 From documenting his work, to capturing compositions that inspired his abstract paintings, photography had become an important element of self-exploration and his artwork.